 To continue reading this article you must be a paid subscriber.

-Guide you through the most effective positive dog training methods.
+The most effective positive dog training methods.

-Show you the healthiest and most effective homeopathic and mainstream remedies, diets, and medicines.
+The healthiest and most effective homeopathic and mainstream remedies, diets, and medicines.

 Your satisfaction to The Whole Dog Journal is guaranteed.
-Subscribe today to see why hundreds of thousands of dog owners trust us as the #1 source of information.
+Subscribe today to see why hundreds of thousands of dog owners trust us as the #1 source of canine information.

 Subscriber Log In